coshinen/blog/pages/about.md

 layout: page
 title: "关于"
 permalink: /about.html
-excerpt: About parallel universe, me and contact information.
+excerpt: About parallel universe, mistydew, contact and donate information.
 ---

 The **parallel universe** is based on jekyll/minima.

 I'm **mistydew**.
-And I live in Mainland China now.
+And now I live in Mainland China.

 You can follow my GitHub account {% include icon/github.html username=site.root %}.